rolandra1/rolandra1.github.io/CodeReview.md

 - Security posture
 - Input validation
 - Error handling
-- Documentation + comments
+- Documentation and comments

 ### **Enhancement Planning**

-Each artifact received a targeted improvement plan aligned with its category and CS 499 outcomes.
+Finally, I built a targeted enhancement plan for each artifact that aligns with its category and the CS 499 outcomes.
+These plans guided the actual changes I implemented during the capstone.

 ---